 The city has a huge amount of historic interest.
 The Great Earthquake of 1755 (followed by a tidal wave and fire) destroyed most of the grandest buildings, but frantic reconstruction led to many impressive new palaces and churches, as well as the street grid pattern spanning the seven hills of Lisbon.
 Several buildings from Portugal's golden age survived the quake – notably the Castelo de São Jorge and the Monastery of Jerónimos at Belém.
 Contemporary sights include the Fundação Calouste Gulbenkian, with its superb collections of ancient and modern art.

-The city on Seven Hills, the birthplace of Fado, a maze of dark and narrow streets that date back for centuries, and now one of the most cosmopolitan cities on the European continent, Lisbon is like no other place on earth.
-Europe's westernmost capital city is prized for its seamless mixture of tradition and modernity, Lisbon is like no other place on earth.
+The city on Seven Hills, the birthplace of Fado, a maze of dark and narrow streets that dates back for centuries, and now one of the most cosmopolitan cities on the European continent, Lisbon is like no other place on earth.
+Europe's westernmost capital city is prized for its seamless mixture of tradition and modernity, where the past and the future all come together in brilliant unity.
 From Alfama, to the Parque das Nações , to the historical district and the new and thriving business district, Lisbon, while a city of contrasts, is more importantly a city of balance.
 With a history as rich as its traditional cuisine, it's no surprise that Lisbon keeps travelers coming back for more.

-The oldest part of the city is Alfama, which has many tourist attractions.
-A leisurely tour on the old trams in this part of the city, steeped with an old world charm is an experience of a lifetime.
+The oldest part of the city is Alfama, which contains many tourist attractions.
+Steeped with old world charm, a leisurely tour on the old trams in this part of the city is an experience of a lifetime.
 The Castelo de S.Jorge , which was won back from the Moors in 1143, is a must in the itinerary for history buffs.
 This area of the city, with typical narrow streets and traditional architecture, has a unique and friendly atmosphere.
-Those who do visit Portugal will certainly notice and enjoy the hospitality of the Portuguese people, which in itself is an attraction of the city.
+Those who visit Portugal will certainly notice and enjoy the hospitality of the Portuguese people, which in itself is an attraction of the city.

-Bairro Alto is one of the areas of the city with great nightlife.
+Bairro Alto is one of the areas of the city with a great nightlife.
 Here you will find a large number of restaurants, bars, and nightclubs.
-The downtown area of Baixa is traditionally a commercial area, where a number of shops can be found, including tourist gifts shops.
-The extension of the Baixa, the famous Avenida da Liberdade , mirrors that tradition with a haute couture flair, with many of the best international brands such as Armani, Louis Vuitton, and Trussardi represented on this charismatic avenue.
+The downtown area of Baixa is traditionally a commercial area, where a number of shops can be found, including popular souvenir shops.
+The extension of the Baixa, the famous Avenida da Liberdade , mirrors that commercial tradition with a haute couture flair, with many of the best international brands such as Armani, Louis Vuitton, and Trussardi represented on this charismatic avenue.

-In Belem, near the Tagus River, there is a variety of monuments and leisure areas.
-The Torre de Belem is the point from where many expeditions departed, in search of new worlds in the 14th and 15th Centuries.
-Other beautiful monuments dedicated to Portuguese explorers can also be found in this vicinity such as the Mosteiro dos Jerónimos and the Padrão dos Descobrimentos , both of which are definitely worth a visit.
-Another attraction of the area is the Centro Cultural de Belem, otherwise known as the CCB, which accommodates many international art exhibits and events.
+In Belem, near the Tagus River, you'll find a variety of monuments and leisure areas.
+In the 14th and 15th Centuries, the Torre de Belem was the departure point for many historical expeditions that set off in search of new worlds.
+Other beautiful monuments dedicated to Portuguese explorers can also be found in this vicinity.
+The Mosteiro dos Jerónimos and the Padrão dos Descobrimentos are two such monuments that are definitely worth a visit.
+Another area attraction is the Centro Cultural de Belem, otherwise known as the CCB, which accommodates many international art exhibits and events.
 Also located at the CCB is the Museu Berardo, which has some of the world's most renowned pieces of modern art.
-Just some of the artists who have their works on display are Dali, Picasso, Warhol, Pollock, and countless others, making this a must see.
+Just some of the artists who have their works on display are Dali, Picasso, Warhol, Pollock, and countless others, making this museum a must-see attraction.
 Close by, you will also find the Docas area, which is great for a scenic stroll through the neighborhood.

-The center of the city, apart from being the business and commercial core of the city, also contains many landmarks and shopping locations.
+The center of the city, apart from being Lisbon's business and commercial core, also contains many landmarks and shopping locations.
 The very convenient subway network can take you anywhere in a matter of minutes.
-Take some time to see the artworks and sculptures made by local artists in most underground stations.
+Take some time to appreciate the local artists' art and sculptures in the underground stations.

 The residential districts of the city sometimes provide the most interesting sightseeing, and even some exciting surprises.
 If you haven't already done enough shopping, the Benfica area contains the Centro Comercial Colombo .
-Filled with endless entertaining options and a vast array of shops, this mall is the biggest in the Iberian Peninsula.
+Filled with endless entertaining options and a vast array of shops, this mall is one of the biggest on the Iberian Peninsula.

 Outside the City

-The towns near Lisbon are just as interesting to visit, and provide for a change of scenery and sights that cannot be found in the city.
-In around twenty minutes you can go to the beach or to the countryside.
+The towns near Lisbon are just as interesting to visit, and offer sights that cannot be found in the city.
 West of the city is beautiful Cascais, a coastal town with a large number of beaches.
-Cascais's rich history is evident in its wealth of historical landmarks and attractions in the area.
+Cascais's rich history is evidenced by the wealth of historical landmarks and attractions in the area.
 To the south, Costa da Caparica, a fishing village, also has wonderful beaches and allows you to see what a traditional Portuguese fishing village is like.

 Even though Portugal is bordered by the Atlantic Ocean, the atmosphere is still typically Mediterranean and the boisterous nightlife is not necessarily surprising, given the Portuguese penchant for chatting and drinking in bars at any given opportunity.
 The real culture of Lisboa is in the streets; the people are used to going to bars, drinking and talking until late at night.
 But be warned: although clubs don't normally open until 11pm, it's best to arrive before midnight as entrance fees increase with the size of the crowd.